Introduction to Entity Framework Core

 - EF Core Database Providers

-- Why need to use Entity Framework Core over EF 6.x?
+- Why We Need to Use Entity Framework Core over EF 6.x?

 What is Entity Framework Core?

-Entity Framework (EF) Core is an ORM (Object-Relational Mapper) Framework for data access in .Net.
-It was released along with .NET Core and is an extensible, lightweight, Open Source, and cross-platform version of Entity Framework data access technology.
-It works on multiple operating systems like Windows, Mac, and Linus.
+Entity Framework (EF) Core is an ORM (Object-Relational Mapper) Framework for data access in .NET Core.
+It was released along with .NET Core and is an Extensible, Lightweight, Open Source, and Cross-Platform Version of Entity Framework data access technology.
+It works on multiple operating systems like Windows, Mac, and Linux.

 What is ORM?

-The term ORM stands for Object-Relational Mapper and it automatically creates classes based on database tables and the vice versa is also true.
-That is, it can also generate the necessary SQL to create the database based on the classes.
+The term ORM stands for Object-Relational Mapper, and it automatically creates classes based on database tables and vice versa is also true.
+It can also generate the necessary SQL to create the database based on the classes.

-As a developer, we mostly work with the application business objects and the ORM Framework generates the necessary SQL (to perform the CRUD operation) that the underlying database can understand.
-So, in simple words, we can say that the ORM Framework eliminates the need for most of the data access code that as a developer we generally write.
+As a developer, we mostly work with data-driven applications, and the ORM Framework generates the necessary SQL (to perform the CRUD operation) that the underlying database can understand.
+So, in simple words, we can say that the ORM Framework eliminates the need for most of the data access code that, as a developer, we generally write.

-Without using ORM Framework like Entity Framework or EF Core, we have to write lots of data access code to perform the CRUD operations i.e. store and retrieve the Student, Department and Address data from the underlying database tables.
+Without using an ORM Framework like Entity Framework (.NET Framework) or EF Core (.NET Core), we have to write lots of data access code to perform the CRUD operations, i.e., store and retrieve the Student, Department, and Address data from the underlying database tables.

-For example, in order to perform CRUD operations i.e. read, insert, update or delete from a database table, we generally need to write custom code in our application to generate the required SQL statements which can be understood by the underlying database.
-Again, when we want to read the data from the database into our application, then also we have to write some custom code to map the database data to our model classes like Student, Department, Address, etc. This is a very common task as a developer for us that we do almost in every application.
+For example, to perform CRUD operations, i.e., read, insert, update, or delete from a database table, we generally need to write custom code in our application to generate the required SQL statements, which the underlying database can understand.
+Again, when we want to read the data from the database into our application, we also have to write some custom code to map the data to our model classes like Student, Department, Address, etc. This is a very common task as a developer for us that we do almost in every application.

-An ORM Framework like Entity framework or EF Core can do all of the above for us and saves a lot of time if we provide the necessary required information to the ORM Framework.
+An ORM Framework like Entity Framework or EF Core can do all of the above for us and saves a lot of time if we provide the required information to the ORM Framework.
 The ORM Framework sits between our application code and the Database.
-It eliminates the need for most of the custom data-access code that we usually write without an ORM.
+It eliminates the need for most custom data-access codes we usually write without an ORM.

 EF Core Development Approaches: